 Tough, chip-resistant Stoneware was and still is made for utilitarian use.
 Those lovely old blue and white spatterware or spongeware pitchers and bowls you see in antique shops can easily be over 100 years old—their resiliency stood up to a long life in the kitchens of yesteryear.

 - Stoneware, in general, will feel heavier than it looks for its size.

 - The bottom of a stoneware piece may be uncoated or unglazed.

 - If you can see the ware on the bottom or on a chipped edge, it will look buff colored or gray (unlike earthenware which is white).

 - If there is a chip on the piece and the ware is white and easy to flake off with a fingernail, it is earthenware.

 - Stoneware can stand up to temperature extremes, both high and low, while earthenware can not.

 American Stoneware was the most popular dishware of the 19th century in the US.
-Much of it is still available today, due to its durability.
+Many antique stoneware pieces are available today, due to its durability.
 The popular blue and white spatterware and spongeware never really went out of style and still pops up in contemporary settings.

 It can be difficult to tell the difference between old and reproduction spatterware and spongeware.
-One clue to to take a close look at the design.
-Minor flaws, uneven lines, and slight smears indicate hand painted, antique stoneware.
-Newer, manufactured stoneware will have a more uniform design and the lines will be clearer.
+One way to find clues is to take a close look at the design.
+Minor flaws, uneven lines, and slight smears indicate hand-painted, antique stoneware.
+Newer, manufactured stoneware will have a more uniform design, and the lines will be clearer.